Maurizio Zandron: 2021–22 season

-2022–23 season
+2022–23 season: Grand Prix debut

 Zandron started the season by winning gold at the 2022 Tayside Trophy and at the 2022 Crystal Skate.
 He followed this up with a ninth-place finish at the 2022 CS Ice Challenge.
 Invited to make his Grand Prix debut at the 2022 NHK Trophy, he finished eleventh of twelve skaters.

 After winning his fourth national title at the 2023 Austrian Championships, Zandron finished eleventh at the 2023 European Championships.
 He then finished seventh at the 2023 International Challenge Cup.

 He subsequently closed the season by finishing twenty-fourth at the 2023 World Championships.

 2023–24 season

 Zandron began the season by winning gold at the 2023 Tayside Trophy and at the 2023 Denkova-Staviski Cup.
 He subsequently competed on the 2023–24 ISU Challenger Series, finishing fifth at the 2023 CS Warsaw Cup and fourth at the 2023 CS Golden Spin of Zagreb.

 After winning Austrian Championships for a fifth time, Zandron finished seventeenth at the 2024 European Championships and fourth at the 2024 Merano Ice Trophy.
-He then closed the season with a twenty-seventh place finish at the 2024 World Championships.
+He then closed the season with a twenty-seventh-place finish at the 2024 World Championships.

 2024–25 season

 Zandron opened the season by winning gold at the 2024 Tayside Trophy and silver at the 2024 Denkova-Staviski Cup.
 He then competed on the 2024–25 ISU Challenger Series, placing seventh at the 2024 CS Warsaw Cup and ninth at the 2024 CS Golden Spin of Zagreb.

 In December, Zandron won his sixth national title at the 2025 Austrian Championships.
 The following month, he finished twenty-sixth at the 2025 European Championships.
 He followed this up by placing eighth at the 2025 Merano Ice Trophy and winning bronze at the 2025 Bellu Memorial.

-He subsequently finished the season with a thirty-fifth place finish at the 2025 World Championships.
+He subsequently finished the season with a thirty-fifth-place finish at the 2025 World Championships.

 2025–26 season

-Zandron started the season in late August by winning gold at the 2025 Robin Cousins Cup.
+Zandron started his season in late August by winning gold at the 2025 Robin Cousins Cup.
+He followed up this result by finishing fifteenth at the ISU Skate to Milano before subsequently winning silver at the 2025 Tayside Trophy, placing fifth at the 2025 Ice Challenge, and winning silver at the 2025 Cup of Innsbruck.

+In December, Zandron won his seventh national title at the 2026 Astrian Championships.
+The following month, he finished seventeenth at the 2026 European Championships in Sheffield, England, United Kingdom.

+In March, Zandron competed at the 2026 World Championships.
+He set a season's best score of 67.82 points in the short program and placed thirtieth.
+He did not advance to the free skate.